vbekasov/cpp/README.md

 Aim of this project is to show my knowledge in Computer Science.
 You will see how do I use modern C++ technologies, Python and Shell scripts to solve the Binary Tree problems and analyze its performance.

+And never use it in real life, please.

 ## Table of contents
 * [Files](#project-files)
 * [Binary Tree problem](#problem-description)